 Hooper Drives The Boat, Chief: Revisiting Jaws at 50

-Jaws is a masterclass in suspense, storytelling, and casting that still thrills decades later—Spielberg’s finest and the ultimate Fourth of July classic.
+Jaws is a masterclass in suspense, storytelling, and casting.
+It's Spielberg’s finest and the ultimate Fourth of July classic.

 Jaws (1975)